-Continuation of AHE 160 and the study of medical terminology word-building and pronunciation.
-Includes discussions on how Cultures may affect medical terms.
-Prerequisite: AHE 160 or Department Chair permission.
+Continuation of AHE 160 and the study of medical terminology word-building, pronunciation, and spelling.
+Includes discussions on how cultures may affect medical terms.
+(AHE 161 is equivalent to the last half of AHE 102).
+Prerequisite: AHE 160 or department chair permission.